 Seattle Slew was an ungainly, undervalued colt who grew up to be one of the most successful horses in the long history of Thoroughbred racing and breeding.
 He was born in Kentucky, where he was bought in 1975 as a yearling by Mickey and Karen Taylor of tiny White Swan, Washington, for a relatively modest sum.
-In 1977 he became just the 10th horse to win the Triple Crown -- the Kentucky Derby, Preakness Stakes, and Belmont Stakes -- and the only one to do it with an undefeated record.
+In 1977 he became just the 10th horse to win the Triple Crown -- the Kentucky Derby, Preakness Stakes, and Belmont Stakes -- and the first to do so with an undefeated record.
 Seattle Slew never trained or raced in his owners' home state; his lone appearance in Washington was as a celebrity, galloping around the track between races for two days at Longacres racetrack in Renton.
 For more than 20 years after he retired from racing in 1978, he was one of the world's most-sought stallions for breeding purposes.
 Seattle Slew died in Kentucky exactly 25 years after winning the Derby, with the Taylors by his side.
 His offspring and his offspring's offspring keep adding to his legacy as "the people's horse" who became one of the all-time greats.

 Bought at Auction